CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 #### 1.4 Aggregation methods as hyperparameters

 Previously we talk about many ways to aggregate attention matrix.
 But the results of GAE are not necessarily the best.
-For example, Sometimes it's better to aggregate attention matrix from the last layer to 4 th layer is better than to the first layer, but sometimes it's worse.
+For example, Sometimes it's better to aggregate the attention matrix from the last layer to 4 th layer is better than to the first layer, but sometimes it's worse.
 So [5] Propose that the ways of aggregation can be hyperparameters:

-ways of aggregating over heads, layers:
+ways of aggregating over multiple heads, and layers:

 * average,
 * weighted by gradient, or
-* select only a few,
+* Select only a few,
 and ways of extracting rows from the attention matrix:

-* select the row that the corresponding [CLS] token,
+* Select the row that the corresponding [CLS] token,
 * average over all columns,
 * max over columns

 ![图片](/assets/blog1/image6.png)

-And for each hyperparameter, we evaluate its result, and choose the one that yields the best evaluation results.
+And for each hyperparameter, we evaluate its result and choose the one that yields the best evaluation results.

-But it's computationally cost to search over those hyperparamters (because we have to evaluate it many times), so people still prefer using GAE as default.
+But it's computationally costly to search over those hyperparameters (because we have to evaluate them many times), so people still prefer using GAE as default.

-#### 1.5 Norm-based method [6]
+#### 1.5 Norm-based methods [6]

 [5] Observe that although some tokens might have large attention weights $$\alpha_{ij}$$, their value vector $$f(x_j)$$ is actually very small, so overall it has a small contribution.